cornell-ece6745/ece6745-docs/docs/ece6745-tut07-asic-back-end.md

 innovus> saveNetlist post-pnr.v
 ```

-We can also extract resistance and capacitance for the metal wires used
-in the design and write this to a special `.spef` file.
-This file can be
+We can write parasitic information to a special `.spef` file.
+This file
-used for later power analysis.
+can be used for later power analysis.

 ```
-innovus> extractRC
 innovus> rcOut -rc_corner typical -spef post-pnr.spef
 ```